 This is your age at the start of our financial year which falls on 1st October.
-If your child is aged 11 at that time, then he/she remains an U12 walker from our perspective for the following year from 1st October through to 30th September.This follows the Little Athletics model whereby the walker may continue to compete U12 in our various VRWC club championships throughout the year even though that walker will have turned 12 in the meanwhile.
+If your child is aged 11 at that time, then he/she remains an U12 walker from our perspective for the following year from 1st October through to 30th September.This is mirrored on the old Little Athletics model and would, for instance, allow a walker to compete U12 in our various VRWC club championships throughout the year even though that walker will have turned 12 in the meanwhile.

 The Canberra carnival works on Age on the Day.
-Personally, I think this is the fairest way to run championships and Racewalking Australia uses this model where possible.
+Personally, I think this is the fairest way to run championships.
+Racewalking Australia uses this model where possible.
 The member clubs must verify age for their club members when they submit their entries.